University of Notre Dame

 • Former US Secretary of State, Condoleeza Rice

-According to Wikipedia, The University of Notre Dame du Lac, known simply as Notre Dame or ND, is a private Catholic research university in Notre Dame, Indiana, outside the city of South Bend.
+According to Wikipedia, The University of Notre Dame du Lac, known simply as Notre Dame , is a private Catholic research university in Notre Dame, Indiana, north of the city of South Bend.
 French priest Edward Sorin founded the school in 1842.
-The main campus covers 1,261 acres in a suburban setting and contains landmarks such as the Golden Dome, the Word of Life mural , Notre Dame Stadium, and the Basilica.
-Originally for men, although some women earned degrees in 1918, the university began formally accepting undergraduate female students in 1972.
+The main campus covers 1,261 acres in a suburban setting and contains landmarks such as the Golden Dome, the Word of Life mural, Notre Dame Stadium, and the Basilica.
+Originally for men, the university started accepting undergraduate women in 1972.

 University of Notre Dame's Online Degrees